 Raneece Buddan, an emerging interdisciplinary artist, is quickly making her mark.
-Born in Jamaica of an Afro-Caribbean mother and an Indo-Caribbean father her eye-catching art intertwines a mixture of both heritages.
-Working in 2-dimensional and 3-dimensional artforms using wood, oil paints and textiles, she creates herself anew with every piece.
+Born and raised in Jamaica of an Afro-Caribbean mother and an Indo-Caribbean father, her eye-catching art intertwines a mixture of both heritages.
+In 2-dimensional and 3-dimensional artforms using wood, oil paints and textiles, she creates herself anew with every piece.
 Raneece currently works as a communications manager for a local gallery.
-This allows her plenty of time to work in her downtown Edmonton Studio.
+This allows her plenty of time to work in her downtown Edmonton studio.

+Her art journey started very early.
+In grade nine Raneece was able to align her education towards the visual arts, learning to sculpt in clay as well as paint with oils.
 Jamaican curriculum allows students to focus more in specific areas than Canadian high schools.
-In grade 9, Raneece was able to align her education towards the visual arts, learning to sculpt in clay as well as paint with oils.
 With growing interest in the field, she decided to pursue a university degree.
 She immigrated to Canada in 2015 and finished her high school in Fort McMurray.
-At the same time, Raneece continued to develop her portfolio to enter the fine arts program at the University of Alberta.
+At the same time, Raneece continued to develop her portfolio to enter a university fine arts program.
 She earned her Bachelor of Fine Arts (BFA) with Distinction in 2020 at the University of Alberta.

-One large three-dimensional structure that features woodworking, textiles, and ceramics stands out.
-Entitled To Fit but to Stand Out the elements come together to create a vibrant and intricate piece.
-The wood appears to move fluidly, and it exposes spaces that give way to gorgeous textile.
-When Raneece is making figurative cut-outs, she tries to find the shape within the wood grain.
-Created at home during Covid, she struggled to assemble the different aspects of the installation without a proper workspace or tools, making this work that much more of an accomplishment.
+One large 3-dimensional structure that features woodworking, textiles, and ceramics stands out.
+Entitled To Fit but to Stand Out the elements come together to create a vibrant and intricate work.
+The wood appears to move fluidly, exposing spaces that give way to gorgeous textile.
+In making figurative cut-outs, Raneece tries to find the shape within the wood grain.